Jules-Maurice Quesnel: Family

 His brother Frédéric-Auguste was a member of the legislative assembly and legislative council.

 Jules-Maurice Quesnel, an advocate married in June, 1816, Marie Josette Cotte, daughter of Gabriel Cotte, and his wife, Angelique Blondeau, who had founded the Catholic Orphan Asylum in Montreal, Quebec.
 His sisters-in-law were Madame Francois Antoine Larocque and Madame Alexis Laframboise.
 Jules-Maurice Quesnel died in May, 1842, aged 54.
 His widow died June 6, 1866.

+Legacy

+There is an elementary school in Vancouver that bears his name: Jules Quesnel Elementary School.